Patrick Wisdom Player Props: Cubs vs. Angels

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago in total hits (35) this season while batting .200 with 21 extra-base hits.
+- Wisdom leads Chicago with 35 hits, batting .200 this season with 21 extra-base hits.

-- Among the qualified hitters in MLB, he ranks 156th in batting average, 147th in on-base percentage, and 34th in slugging.
+- Among the qualified hitters, he ranks 158th in batting average, while his on-base percentage ranks 151st and he is 35th in slugging.

-- In 25.0% of his games this year, Wisdom has picked up at least one RBI.
-In eight of those games (15.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.
+- Wisdom has picked up an RBI in 25.0% of his games this season, with more than one RBI in 15.4% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.